KrishnaDN/Neural-Network-Quatization-and-Compression-Papers/README.md

-# Neural-networks-quantization-papers
+# Deep Neural network model compression papers
-<h2>This repo will give all the neural network quatization methods papers and short video explanation of the each paper.</h2>
+<h2>This repo will give all the papers for neural networks quatization methods and short video explanation of the each paper.</h2>

 <h3>2013</h3>
+1.